 The South Dakota Department of Education (SD DOE) Migrant Education Program (MEP) ensures that migrant funds are supplementary and are not supplanting.
 SD DOE's priority is to ensure migrant students receive access to all the state and federal funds they are entitled to before providing MEP funds.
 SD DOE provides training to educate staff and encourages collaboration to make sure that everyone understands the requirements and services each provides.
-SD DOE meets two times per year with district MEP staff to train and share best practices.
+SD DOE meets at a minimum of two times per year with district MEP staff to train and share updates and best practices.

-SD DOE monitors district MEPs every two years, including interviews with the principal and students.
+SD DOE monitors district MEPs as a result of a risk assessment.
+The risk assessment looks at items such as change in administration, allocation amount, years since last monitored, and LEA attendance at professional development.
+Monitoring may include interviews with district staff and parents.
 Districts are required to gather evidence that MEP students are receiving all the district, state, and federal services available to the district.
 Further meetings with district personnel, students, parents, and teachers during the monitoring visit are conducted to ensure that MEP children are receiving services.
-SD DOE also conducts two summer school programs.

-Every three years, SD DOE contracts with an outside entity to conduct a Comprehensive Needs Assessment (CNA), a Service Delivery Plan (SDP), and an evaluation of the Migrant Education Program in the state that will assist in determining the unique needs of migratory children including preschool and dropouts.
+Periodically, SD DOE contracts with an outside entity to conduct a Comprehensive Needs Assessment (CNA), a Service Delivery Plan (SDP), and an evaluation of the Migrant Education Program in the state that will assist in determining the unique needs of migratory children including preschool and dropouts.

 The consultant collaborates with SD DOE and districts to find the greatest needs of the MEPs in South Dakota.
 The consultant's report is distributed to SD DOE and local MEPs.